 In addition, employees have the right to file a complaint with the Federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing, which have the authority to remedy violations.
-Students may file complaints with the U.S. Department of Education, Office for Civil Rights, (415) 486-5555, ocr.sanfrancisco@e.gov or (800) 421-3481, OCR@ed.gov.
+Employees, students and others participating in Caltech's educational programs and activities may file complaints with the U.S. Department of Education Office for Civil Rights, (415) 486-5555, ocr.sanfrancisco@ed.gov or (800) 421-3481, OCR@ed.gov.